Ritu Rani (footballer)

-Ritu Rani (born 25 May 1997) is an Indian professional footballer who plays as a defender for Kickstart and the India women's national team.
+Ritu Rani (born 25 May 1997) is an Indian professional footballer who played as a defender for the India national football team.

 Club career

 Ritu has played for FC Alakhpura, Gokulam Keralam, Mumbai Knights and currently plays for Kickstart in India.

 International career

 Ritu was called up for the national team for the friendly matches in Malaysia in 2017.
 She capped for India at senior level during the 2019 Cotif Women's Tournament.